 The primary suppliers for McDonald’s coffee beans aside from McDonald’s themselves are Gaviña Gourmet Coffee, Newman’s Own, Green Mountain Coffee, and Seattle’s Best.
 Gaviña has supplied the majority of coffee beans to McDonald’s since 1983.
-This whole bean coffee is ground fresh in their espresso machines for each espresso drink.
-However, the drip coffee comes pre-ground and pre-packaged for ease of brewing since the majority of coffee drinks that McDonald’s sells is brewed coffee.
+This whole-bean coffee is ground fresh in their espresso machines for each espresso drink.
+However, the drip coffee comes pre-ground and pre-packaged for ease of brewing since the majority of coffee drinks that McDonald’s sells are brewed coffee.

 What Makes McDonald’s Coffee Taste So Good?

 Most people even if they are not regular coffee drinkers enjoy an espresso drink.
 Let’s just say a lot of milk and various kinds of sugar can make dirt taste good.
 McDonald’s not only adds milk and sugar to their espresso drinks, but the Arabica coffee beans are also a perfect choice for the coffee itself due to their mild flavor profile.
 Whereas Robusta may be more popular among coffee connoisseurs (that is not to say that these people don’t enjoy Arabica beans), the flavor profile tends to be earthier and more on the bitter side, two qualities which keep many people from drinking coffee on a more regular basis.